Motormouth (comics): Post-series appearances

-Two new stories were planned before Marvel UK fell.
+Two new stories were planned before the end of Marvel UK.
 Motormouth versus Removal Man was partially drawn and had her fighting a Mys-Tech assassin who made his targets never exist in the first place (boasting one of his finest jobs as the Fantastic Five).
 Motormouth Remix would have had her hopping through alternate realities looking for Killpower and running into versions of Marvel US characters to connect Marvel UK more to their parent company.

-Harley has since had a cameo appearance in the Avengers Forever mini-series.

 Sometime later, she becomes a reserve agent for MI:13.
-While trying to rescue Faiza Hussain's parents, she is hospitalised.

-When Mys-Tech tried to send all of Britain to hell, Motormouth and Killpower fought at the Battle of London Bridge.
-She was also sucked into Hell, but Killpower saved her and the other heroes, leaving himself trapped in the inferno.
-Harley was left depressed and quit MI:13, living instead on a council estate in London, where she was known for her work fighting the vampire invasion.
-She became the single mother to two children, Victoria and Albert (named after pubs), and every so often she'd be attacked by (and kill) a former Mys-Tech monster who thought she was an easy target.
+When Mys-Tech tries to send all of Britain into Hell, Motormouth and Killpower participate in a battle at London Bridge.
+Motormouth is also sucked into Hell, but Killpower saves her and the other heroes, leaving himself trapped in the inferno.
+Harley is left depressed and quits MI:13, living instead on a council estate in London.
+She became the single mother to two children, Victoria and Albert (named after pubs), and is occasionally targeted by Mys-Tech monsters.
 After one attack, she learned her children were psychic mutants who were removing her memories of the monsters to stop her from being sad.

-She temporarily rejoined MI:13 and led an army of British heroes to the Shard to fight an invasion from Hell.
-To Harley's shock, it turned out Hell's leader was a transformed Killpower who had been manipulated by Mephisto into believing she abandoned him.
-Killpower tried to kill her, but her sonic scream managed to clear his mind.
-Realizing he had been made into "a bad man," he allowed Britain's super-soldiers to kill him.
-A distraught Harley was approached by Nick Fury to join S.H.I.E.L.D., and she angrily refused.
+Motormouth temporarily rejoins MI:13 and leads an army of British heroes to fight an invasion from Hell.
+To Harley's shock, Hell's leader is a transformed Killpower, who had been manipulated by Mephisto into believing she abandoned him.
+Killpower tries to kill Motormouth, but her sonic scream manages to clear his mind.
+Realizing he had been made into "a bad man", Killpower allows Britain's super-soldiers to kill him.
+A distraught Harley is approached by Nick Fury to join S.H.I.E.L.D., but refuses.

 Other versions

 A future version of Harley appears in Excalibur #67 (July 1993).
 Working with other heroes to protect an enclave of innocent people, she steps up to battle a wave of Sentinels, only to be killed by them.
+A version appears as the neighbour of an alternate reality Peggy Carter, and another appears in X-Men '92.

 Powers and abilities

-Harley can create deafening sounds and force blasts by screaming or shouting, similar to the X-Men's Banshee or DC Comics' Black Canary.
+Harley can create deafening sounds and force blasts by screaming or shouting.
 By humming at a high pitch, she can use ultrasound to see through solid objects.
 She can also jump between alternate universes using the MOPED technology built into her.
 This technology also allows her to sense threats outside her normal field or range of senses.
 She also seems to have some ability to sense various forms of energy.